Sick-pay for self-employed persons

 Voluntary sick-pay insurance

-In order to obtain better sick-pay cover than 80% from the 17th sick day, you have to out voluntary sick-pay insurance through NAV.
+In order to obtain better sick-pay cover than 80% from the 17th sick day, you have to take out voluntary sick-pay insurance through NAV.
 There are three alternative insurance schemes.

 |Type of sick-pay scheme||Insurance premiums|